 Overview

-Heartburn is a burning pain in your chest, just behind your breastbone.
+Heartburn is a burning pain in the chest, just behind the breastbone.
+It's sometimes accompanied by a bitter or acidic taste in the mouth.
 The pain is often worse after eating, in the evening, or when lying down or bending over.

 Occasional heartburn is common and no cause for alarm.
-Most people can manage the discomfort of heartburn on their own with lifestyle changes and nonprescription medications.
+Most people can manage the discomfort of heartburn on their own with lifestyle changes and nonprescription medicines.

 Heartburn that is more frequent or interferes with your daily routine may be a symptom of a more serious condition that requires medical care.